 Saying goodbye to high voltage overhead cables

 The very visible overhead cables in the Berlin area are being replaced in stages with underground high voltage cables.
 In the west of Berlin, all the high voltage overhead cables have already been removed.
 Positive side effects of the removal include higher transmission performance from the cable systems and a more attractive cityscape.
-Stromnetz Berlin GmbH's aim is to supply the city with electrical energy without any high voltage masts by 2030.
+Stromnetz Berlin GmbH's aim is to supply the city with electrical energy without any high voltage masts by the beginning of the 2030s.
+Currently, almost 99 per cent of our high-voltage cables are laid underground.